shalldie/vscode-background/docs/common-issues.md

 ## Warn `Your Code installation appears to be corrupt`

-It may appear after directly deleting the extension, refer to `How to uninstall` section.
+Starting from v2.0, this issue should not occur again.
+Regardless, you can refer to `How to uninstall` section.

 ## Disable/Uninstall doesn't remove background images